iwbdr/iwbdr23/index.md

 The goal of this workshop is to provide a focused venue for researchers in all aspects of data reduction in all related communities to present their research results, exchange ideas, identify new research directions, and foster new collaborations within the community.

-<em>Please note this year’s IEEE BigData conference and IWBDR workshop will be held in Sorrento, Italy and **in-person** attendance is required. </em>
+<em>Please note this year’s IEEE BigData conference and IWBDR workshop will be held in Sorrento, Italy, and **in-person** attendance is required. </em>

 # Submissions